 Desperate Conflict in a Barn.
 Image from William Still, "The Underground Railroad," 1872 edition.
 From the New York Public Library.

-A Dangerous Journey

-Escaping bondage and running to freedom was a dangerous and potentially life-threatening decision.
+A Dangerous Journey Escaping bondage and running to freedom was a dangerous and potentially life-threatening decision.
 Making the choice to leave loved ones, even children, behind was heart-wrenching.
 Surviving exposure without proper clothing, finding food and shelter, and navigating into unknown territory while eluding slave catchers all made the journey perilous.
 Escaping from Maryland had advantages.
 Being close to the border with the free North made the journey shorter.
 Waterways, roadways and trails led to the North.
 Access to the Chesapeake Bay and its rivers gave fugitives an opportunity to escape via water.
 Those enslaved in Maryland often labored on small farms and were frequently hired out by their owners to work for other farmers and businesses.
-This practice gave the enslaved the opportunity to move between homes, communities and ports, where they could learn about

-Places to Hide -People Who Helped

-Most freedom seekers found their way to freedom without any help, but others were given instructions enabling them to pass from one safe place to the next.
-Some freedom seekers were familiar with maritime navigation and used the North Star and constellations to quide the way.
+This practice gave the enslaved the opportunity to move between homes, communities and ports, where they could learn about freedom and possibly escape.
+Some were offered opportunities to earn their own income.
+These unique conditions, such as time apart from an overseer, had advantages for those willing to escape and face the risks and consequences of being caught.
+But reaching the border could mean freedom.
+Places to Hide - People Who Helped Most freedom seekers found their way to freedom without any help, but others were given instructions enabling them to pass from one safe place to the next.
+Some freedom seekers were familiar with maritime navigation and used the North Star and constellations to guide the way.
 Along their journeys, freedom seekers sometimes rested comfortably in the homes or churches of friendly supporters, while others hid in swamps or wooded thickets, root cellars, secret rooms, attics, barns, fodder houses and other outbuildings.

-Many Means of Escape

-Freedom seekers used several means to escape slavery.
+Many Means of Escape Freedom seekers used several means to escape slavery.
 Most often they traveled by land on foot, horse or wagon under the protection of darkness.
-Drivers concealed self-liberators in false compartments built into their wagons, or hid them under loads as time apart from an overseer, had advantages for those willing to escape and face the risks and consequences of being caught. of produce.
-But reaching the border could mean freedom.
+Drivers concealed self-liberators in false compartments built into their wagons, or hid them under loads of produce.

-freedom and possibly escape.

-These unique conditions, such

-to earn their own income.

-Some were offered opportunities

 The Denton Steamboat Wharf on the Choptank River is where steamboats loaded with freight and passengers made weekly departures from Denton to Baltimore in 1850.
 Sometimes fleeing slaves traveled by train.
 Frederick Douglass disguised himself as a sailor and escaped on the Philadelphia, Wilmington and Baltimore Railroad from the President Street Station in Fells Point.
 Others used boats in Chesapeake Bay waterways.
 Sympathetic boat captains hid freedom seekers on their ships.
 For example, 18-yearold Lear Green shipped herself in a chest aboard a steamship sailing from Baltimore to Philadelphia.

-Tricking Slave Catchers

-Runaways often used disguises.
+Tricking Slave Catchers Runaways often used disguises.
 Ann Maria Weems dressed as a young man to slip away from her owner, a slave trader from Rockville.
 Some obtained forged passes that attested to their free status, while others passed as white because of their light skin color or blended into the large free black population in cities.
 Some runaways were determined to never be taken back alive.
 Those who had access to pistols and knives used them when needed, often getting wounded in battles with authorities and slave catchers.
-For example, in 1851, an angry group of whites and blacks, led by William Parker of Maryland, killed Baltimore County slave owner Edward Gorsuch. who was attempting to re-enslave a self-liberator then living near Christiana, Pennsylvania,
+For example, in 1851, an angry group of whites and blacks, led by William Parker of Maryland, killed Baltimore County slave owner Edward Gorsuch, who was attempting to re-enslave a self-liberator then living near Christiana, Pennsylvania.